-Another flaw is that conventional costing only considers current costs when there are the past and future costs that are relevant, in one way or another, to the product such as research and development costs.
-This flaw, on the other hand, can be addressed by lifecycle costing.
+Another flaw is that conventional costing only considers current costs when there are past and future costs that are relevant, in one way or another, to the product, such as research and development costs.
+On the other hand, this flaw can be addressed by lifecycle costing.

 Lifecycle costing considers all costs relevant to the product, even those incurred before and after production.
 The link between target and lifecycle costing is that both use value engineering to reduce costs.